dojo/dapi/README.md

     npm install --production

-You need to create directories in `public/api/{version}` and copy the exported details.json and tree.json files from dojo's js-doc-parse for each version you want to view.
+You need to create directories in `public/api/{version}` and copy the exported details.json and tree.json files from Dojo's js-doc-parse for each version you want to view.
 The `version` name of the directory must match the configuration you provide (see below).